amyhupe/amyhupe.co.uk/src/articles/2019-02-22-example-copy-in-design-systems.md

  ## Which type of copy works best in design system examples?

 Welcome back to my original question.
-In the case of design system examples, is it best to use instructive, realistic or placeholder copy, a mix of 2 or more of those, or something else entirely?
+In the case of design system examples, is it best to use instructive, realistic or placeholder copy, a mix of these, or something else entirely?

 In the [GOV.UK Design System](https://design-system.service.gov.uk/), which I work on, we use realistic copy in most of our examples.

-We’ve found it helps to give our users a good idea of how something works in context and shows, at least implicitly, what good copy looks like.
+We’ve found it helps to give our users an idea of how something works in context and shows, at least implicitly, what good copy looks like.

 This works especially well for things where the context is specific, like our [asking for names](https://design-system.service.gov.uk/patterns/names/) or [email addresses](https://design-system.service.gov.uk/patterns/email-addresses/) patterns.
 In these cases, a Design System user can just take the copy and it will likely make sense in their service.

 But for other things, like a [text input](https://design-system.service.gov.uk/components/text-input/) or [table component](https://design-system.service.gov.uk/components/table/) we really can’t know what context it’s going to be used in.

 If the user’s context is different, which it often will be, we’re not providing them with a template or structure that they can tailor to their needs.

-With realistic copy, they’ll simply have to adapt what we’ve given to suit their use case.
+With realistic copy, they’ll have to adapt what we’ve given to suit their use case, or start from scratch.

 In this instance, is instructive copy more useful?
 Should we stick with realistic copy, but provide more examples to cover the most popular use cases?
 Should we use a combination?